Screwball (character)

 Screwball is a supervillain appearing in American comic books published by Marvel Comics.
-Created by writer Dan Slott and artist Marcos Martín, the character first appeared in Amazing Spider-Man #559.
+Created by writer Dan Slott and artist Marcos Martín, the character first appeared in Amazing Spider-Man #559 (July 2008).
 Screwball is depicted as the first "live-streaming supervillain", an influencer who records her crimes and battles in an attempt to gain internet fame as a recurring antagonist of the superhero Spider-Man.
-An alternate-universe Screwball appears as the secondary antagonist of the 2019–2020 manga series Spider-Man: Fake Red.

-Natalie Lander voices an original incarnation of Screwball, Liz Allan, in the 2017 animated series Spider-Man, while Stephanie Lemelin voices an adaptation of the anonymous comic-book Screwball in the 2018 video game Spider-Man and its DLC The City That Never Sleeps.
+Natalie Lander voices an original incarnation of Screwball, Liz Allan, in the 2017 animated series Spider-Man, while Stephanie Lemelin voices an adaptation of the anonymous comic-book Screwball in the 2018 video game Spider-Man and its DLC, The City That Never Sleeps.

 Publication history

-Screwball debuted in Amazing Spider-Man #559, created by writer Dan Slott and artist Marcos Martín.
-She appeared in the 2013 Superior Spider-Man series, the 2021 Marvel Action: Spider-Man series and Spider-Man: Fake Red, and the 2022 Amazing Spider-Man series.
+Screwball debuted in Amazing Spider-Man #559 (July 2008), and was created by writer Dan Slott and artist Marcos Martín.
+She subsequently appeared in several Marvel series, including Superior Spider-Man (2013), Marvel Action: Spider-Man (2021), Spider-Man: Fake Red (2021), and Amazing Spider-Man (2022).

 Fictional character biography

-Not much is known about Screwball's past.
-She is an Internet personality who seeks attention, to the point that she commits infractions to gain followers and fame.
-Screwball commits crimes while a film crew filmed her so that she can get more hits on her videos by having Spider-Man appear on it.
-She first encounters Spider-Man while he is tracing the "Spider-Tracer Killer".
+Not much is known about Screwball's past, including her real name or even what she looks like due to her always making sure to cover her face.
+A narcissistic internet personality with sociopathic tendencies, Screwball has a live film crew record her as she carries out incredibly dangerous stunts, with no regard for who gets hurt or how much damage she causes so long as it pleases her fanbase.
+She first encounters Spider-Man while he is tracing the "Spider-Tracer Killer" and quickly becomes obsessed with him and his fame as a superhero, which she tries to exploit by manipulating him into participating in her live feed.

 Screwball later poses as Spider-Man to help Bookie, with the two filming Spider-Man fighting the villain Basher.
-The fight is uploaded on YouTube and watched by the patrons of the "Bar with No Name".
-The Enforcers recognize what is happening and attack Bookie, only for him to be rescued when the real Spider-Man showed up.
+The fight is uploaded on YouTube and watched by the patrons of the Bar with No Name.
+The Enforcers recognize what is happening and attack Bookie, only for him to be rescued when the real Spider-Man appears.
+During a later fight with Screwball, Spider-Man is humiliated, causing Ben Reilly to refuse to buy Peter Parker's photos.

-When Spider-Man and Daredevil arrive at the Bar With No Name, Screwball is among the patrons who attack them.

-Because of Spider-Man's humiliating fight with Screwball, Ben Reilly refuses to buy Peter Parker's photos.

-During the "Origin of the Species" storyline, Spider-Man apprehends Screwball and Looter in Midtown after Doctor Octopus kidnaps Lily Hollister's newborn child Stanley.

-Spider-Girl later chases Screwball and confiscates her camera before handing her over to the police.

-Screwball later collaborates with Jester in pranking Mayor J. Jonah Jameson before being defeated by the Superior Spider-Man.
-Screwball later appears in Las Vegas where she collaborates with Arcade.
-She later fights Elektra under Arcade's orders, but is defeated.

-During the "Hunted" storyline, Screwball appears as a patron at the Pop-Up with No Name.

-In the "Gang War" storyline, Screwball uses drones to pull off a pique to gain more followers.
-They combine into a giant robot and battle Spider-Woman and Spider-Boy before being defeated.
+Following the "Gang War" storyline, Screwball uses drones to pull off a pique to gain more followers.
+These drones end up attacking Spider-Woman and Spider-Boy.
+Screwball later speaks through the drones, who combine into a giant robot.
+When the robot is defeated, Spider-Woman and Spider-Boy use one of the drones to track down Screwball.
+They defeat Screwball and leave her for the police.